Specifier

 Have you ever wanted to know the difference between polytec's products?
 In this episode of Ask an Expert, Anna explains Melamine, Thermolaminated, and laminate, whilst also giving examples of how each of these products can be used.

-Put simply, Melamine is decorative board used for doors and panels.
+Put simply, 16mm decorative board is used for doors and panels.
 You have options of Bevel Edge and Aluminium Finger Pull for handle free options.

 Thermolaminated is also doors and panels, however you have the option for door profiles